jimhigson/oboe.js/writing/main/6_Conclusion.md

 parser.

-Clarinet is known to be slower than JSON.parse for input which is already held in memory[^2] but when reading from a network this offset by the ability to parse progressively.
-Compared to JSON.parse, the extra computation time needed by Oboe is shown to be relatively insignificant in comparison to the advantage of better i/o management.
+Clarinet is known to be slower than JSON.parse for input which is already held in memory[@clarinetspeed] but when reading from a network this offset by the ability to parse progressively.
+Compared to JSON.parse, the extra computation time needed by Oboe and Clarinet is shown to be relatively insignificant in comparison to the advantage of better I/O management.
 Reacting earlier using slower handlers is shown to be faster overall than reacting later with quicker ones.
 I believe that this vindicates the project focus on efficient management of I/O over faster algorithms;
-much current programming takes a "Hurry up and wait" approach by concentrating on small algorithm optimisation over performing a task at the earliest possible time.
+much current programming takes a "Hurry up and wait" approach by concentrating on algorithm micro-optimisation over performing tasks at the earliest possible time.

-There is an unexpected improvement vs JSON.parse in terms of memory usage.
-It is not clear why this would be but it may be attributable to the large large dependency tree brought in by the get-json library which was used to simplify this version.
+Oboe shows an unexpected improvement in terms of memory usage compared to JSON.parse.
+It is not clear why this would be but it may be attributable to the large dependency tree brought in by the get-json library used in the JSON.parse client version.
 As expected, Clarinet has the smallest memory usage because it never stores a complete version of the parsed JSON.
 As REST resource size increases I would expect Clarinet's memory usage to remain roughly constant while the other two rise linearly.
-Node is popular on RaspberryPi type devices with constrained RAM; Clarinet might be preferable to Oboe where code clarity is less important than a small memory footprint
+Node is popular on RaspberryPi type devices with constrained RAM; Clarinet might be preferable to Oboe where code clarity is less important than a small memory footprint.

 Comparative developer ergonomics
 --------------------------------